Skip to content

 However, it is not lawful for a Decision Maker providing necessary care services for the person to:

-2. Take any reimbursement of expenses owing from the person's financial resource.
+2. Reimburse themselves out of the person's financial resource.

-There is a Code of Practice to support effective implementation of the Mental Capacity Act.
+The Mental Capacity Act Code of Practice provides detailed guidance to support the effective implementation of the Mental Capacity Act.

 There is a duty under the Act for all persons and organisations with a responsibility for making decisions, or carrying out acts when a person lacks capacity to have regard to the code at all times, regardless of the existence of other guidance.